drowrin/orpheus/content/posts/final-fantasy-retrospective/final-fantasy-x-2.md

 animated.
 Every character is in constant motion, as if everyone is subconsciously nodding along to a beat.
 It's goofy and fun.
 Line delivery and cutscene direction is campy and pulpy.
-The main party lies somewhere between The Powerpuff Girls and Charlie's Angels.
+The main party lies somewhere between The Powerpuff Girls and KPop Demon Hunters (but in the 2000s).
 There's a karaoke scene.
 There's a bumbling group of villains similar to the Team Rocket Trio.
 The girls are simultaneously magical girls, treasure hunters, pop idols, and heroes.
 It's full of wonderfully sincere absurdity.
 All of this is on full display within the first 5 minutes.
 The game is not shy about its tone.
 It's a wild and chaotic time, and I loved every second of it.

 While it has its own plot, FFX-2 also continued to expand on the extended epilogue that kicked off its existence.
 There's a ton that can be learned about